 About Save Rokeby South

-The Save Rokeby South campaign has come to life as a people's movement to preserve and enhance this precious neighbourhood in the face of greed, poor planning decisions and the voice of residents being ignored by developers.
+The Save Rokeby South campaign has come to life as a people's movement to preserve and enhance this precious neighbourhood in the face of greed, poor planning decisions and the voice of residents being ignored.

 But no more.
 We are here, ready to work with Council, to help shape a positive and vibrant future for this area, through fair and sensible development that works for the good of ALL.